-- Our easy-to-use website makes it simple to access and manage your own account online, 24/7.
+- Our easy-to-use website makes it simple to access and manage your account with online access 24/7.

-- The Aviva Pension accepts contributions from your employer.
+- The Aviva Pension accepts payments from your employer.

 Please bear in mind that the value of your investment can go down as well as up.
-You may get back less than the amount that has been paid in.
+You may get back less than the amount paid into your Pension.

 Things to consider

-To invest in our Pension, you must be:
+To invest in the Aviva Pension, you must be:

 You may also be eligible if you, your spouse or civil partner work overseas as a Crown employee

-- To bring a number of pension plans together in one place.
+- to bring a number of pension plans together in one place.
 Here are some things to consider before transferring

-- to take an income from your Pension through income drawdown.
+- to take an income from your Pension through income drawdown after age 55.

-- Have a company pension via your employer you can join.
+- have a company pension through your employer you can join.
 You should always consider your employer’s scheme.